brennanr7/Portfolio/README.md

                            ---- TESTING ----
 I used two main testing methods to ensure functionality of the program.
-First, I stated by using hw3.cpp to go about implementing each function while ensuring that the function worked.
-In the order which I implemented these functions in BinarySearchTree.cpp, was in the order of which main was structured.
 Problems that I ran into while testing consisted of creating two main functions, insert and remove.
 The bugs I ran into when implementing these functions related to conceptual errors.
 These errors were easily resolved by drawing out and understand what was going on in the tree at a certain time.
 Furthermore, I ran into memory erros in my insert function.
 This was resolved by initialize the parents left and right node.
-Once I completed hw3, I need to diff against the demo program.
-After I was passed the demo program, I then tested even more with the aditional file included: add.cpp.
-This file was structued the same way as hw3.cpp but with additional testing instances.
-When I tested this file, I would copy and past the contents of the file into hw3.cpp and run the program to ensure functionality.